junh-ki/dias_kuksa_doc/docs/source/contents/cloud.rst

 * Docker Compose
 * Azure Kubernetes Service(AKS)

 When deploying with Docker Compose, it is assumed that a Bosch-IoT-Hub instance is already up and running.
 Therefore the deployment only includes: `Hono-InfluxDB-Connector`, `InfluxDB` and `Grafana`.
-Since Docker Compose runs only on a single host (a single Ubuntu machine), we can use it for a development, test and evaluation purpose.
+Docker Compose runs only on a single host (a single Ubuntu machine).
+Even though it can only take care of a single connected vehicle, deploying with Docker Compose can be advantageous because it eases development process by reducing time and effort spent on setting deployment configuration for each application and creating the identical `Grafana` dashboards.
+Therefore Docker Compose deployment can be applicable for deveopment, test and evaluation purposes.

-On the other hand, AKS runs on multiple hosts and includes all the cloud components (`Eclipse Hono`, `Hono-InfluxDB-Connector`, `InfluxDB` and `Grafana`).
+On the other hand, AKS includes all the cloud components (`Eclipse Hono`, `Hono-InfluxDB-Connector`, `InfluxDB` and `Grafana`) and runs on multiple hosts, meaning that it can be highly advantageous for commercial distribution that deals with a large amount of data transference involving with a number of connected vehicles.
 The downside of using AKS is that it costs money since the service is offered by Microsoft Azure and also the deployment configuration is more intricate.
-Therefore using AKS would be more favorable for commercial distribution.
+Therefore using AKS would be more favorable for commercial distribution rather than a development purpose.

+In this part, Docker Compose deployment is closely covered.
+The contents include:
-In this part, how to modify the `Hono-InfluxDB-Connector` Docker image and `Grafana`'s dashboards according to your use-case, how to setup the configuration among the cloud components (`Hono-InfluxDB-Connector`, `InfluxDB` and `Grafana`) and how to deploy them with Docker Compose are explained.
+    1. How to modify the `Hono-InfluxDB-Connector` Docker image.
+    2. How to design and import `Grafana`'s dashboard configuration according to your use-case.
+    3. How to setup `docker-compose.yml` for the KUKSA cloud components (`Hono-InfluxDB-Connector`, `InfluxDB` and `Grafana`)
+    4. How to deploy the KUKSA cloud components with Docker Compose.
 The end-goal here is to deploy these applications as Docker containers as the figure below and establish connectivity among these containerized applications.

 .. figure:: /_images/cloud/docker_example.png
     :width: 370